garbados/couchdb/share/doc/src/replication.rst

 Replication Procedure
 ---------------------

-During replication, CouchDB will compare the source and the destination database to determine which documents differ between the source and the destination database.
+During replication, Cloudant will compare the source and the destination database to determine which documents differ between the source and the destination database.
 It does so by following the :ref:`changes` on the source and comparing the documents to the destination.
 Changes are submitted to the